Renault sells stake in Russia's Avtovaz, with buyback option | Business

 The Western carmaker most exposed to the Russian market, Renault added that its holding of nearly 67.69% in Avtovaz would be sold to the Russian Central Research and Development Automobile and Engine Institute, called Nami.
 "The closing of these transactions is not subject to any conditions, and all required approvals have been obtained," it added.

 Its 100% shares in Renault Russia will go to the city of Moscow.
-"Today, we have taken a difficult but necessary decision, and we are making a responsible choice towards our 45,000 employees in Russia," said Chief Executive Luca de Meo.
+"Today, we have taken a difficult but necessary decision, and we are making a responsible choice towards our 45,000 employees in Russia," CEO Luca de Meo said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)